howaskew/OSapiR/README.md

 Example R code and a work-in-progress R wrapper for Ordnance Survey APIs

 ## Sign Up
-- Sign up at https://osdatahub.os.uk/ - free access to OS OpenData APIs.
+- Sign up at https://osdatahub.os.uk/ - free access to OS OpenData APIs and up to £1000 of premium data per calendar month.
 - Create a new project
-- Add the OS Maps API to your new project
+- Add the OS Maps API to your new project (for the basic and advanced examples below)
+- Add the OS Features API to your project (for the advanced example below - requires access to premium data)
 - Copy the 'Project API Key'

 ## Authentication